wordpress-mobile/test-cases/test-cases/gutenberg/embed.md

 ##### TC002

-**Inline previews are rendered accordingly for each alignment option.**
+**Inline previews are rendered accordingly for each alignment option**

 #### **Precondition**